Chief Tax Information Officer

 Or, you can drop off your documents at the nearest Jackson Hewitt location.
 Find your nearest Jackson Hewitt drop-off location.
 All of our locations practice safe, no-contact tax return preparation – to keep us all safe during these difficult times.

 Even more convenient, you are now able to schedule a virtual visit with a Jackson Hewitt Tax Pro.
 This means you get all of the confidence of having a Tax Pro prepare and file your taxes from the safety and comfort of your own home.
-Learn more about Tax Pro From Home or schedule an appointment today.
+Learn more about Online Tax Pro or schedule an appointment today.

 All Jackson Hewitt tax filing options offer electronic filing to help protect your tax return, documents and personal information.